StraReal/PlES/README.md

 The worlds are easily recreatable thanks to the simplicity of their generation: they use a seed for the Perlin Noise map and a World Type which determines specifics that can make the world look different ways with the same seed.

+Dependencies:

+-The worlds folder: even if you're not going to save and load worlds, the code will not work without it.
+-The assets folder and the SaveFile.png
+-The font folder and a font inside of it